Atticus29/population-fragmentation/bugs.md

 - [x] Does not remove the mated pairs when you clear population
 - [x] Errors out when you try to mate a population of size 1 (what about odd pop sizes?)
 - [x] Errors out when you try to mate but nobody in the population is eligible
-- [x] negative and 0 frag numbers don't throw errors....
+- [x] negative and 0 subpoop numbers don't throw errors....
 - [x] the real-time pre-submission validation no longer seems to be working?
 - [x] getScrambledPopulation doesn't work yet (I think because child shuffle doesn't work as advertised)
 - [x] Grid layout in app.component.html is not working (no longer relevant)
 - [x] Form doesn't validate
 - [x] Form doesn't check for invalid allele frequency entries
-- [x] generateMetaPopulation doesn't handle small population sizes or large fragments well
+- [x] generateMetaPopulation doesn't handle small population sizes or large subpopulations well
-    - [x] E.g., popSize 1 frag 2 (see form validation)
+    - [x] E.g., popSize 1 subpop 2 (see form validation)
-    - [x] E.g., popSize 2 frag 2 (always blue blue homozygotes)
+    - [x] E.g., popSize 2 subpop 2 (always blue blue homozygotes)
 - [x] Accommodate different behaviorSubjects in calculateAlleleFrequency in population-manager
 - [x] components that conceptually should not be nested in the form were... extract them and deal with inputs and outputs
 - [x] <app-mate> isn't working